snowplow/scala-forex/README.md

 OerClientConfig has congurations specific to the OER API:

-1. _'appId'_ is the unique key for the user's account,
+1. `appId` is the unique key for the user's account,

-2. _'configurableBase'_ is a boolean value indicating if the base currency can be configured.
+2. `configurableBase` is a boolean value indicating if the base currency can be configured.
 The baseCurrency value in ForexConfig can be changed if the boolean value is set to true.
 Note that only Enterprise and Unlimited users are allowed to set the value to true.

 ```scala
 case class OerClientConfig extends ForexClientConfig(